Everton’s Iwobi ends 15-month Premier League goal drought vs Wolverhampton Wanderers | Goal.com

 Alex Iwobi ended his Premier League goal drought as Everton defeated Wolverhampton Wanderers 2-1 on Tuesday evening.

-The Nigeria international inspired his team to victory at the Molineux Stadium as Carlo Ancelotti’s team stepped up their bid for the EPL diadem.
+The Nigeria international inspired his team to victory at the Molineux Stadium as Carlo Ancelotti’s team stepped up their bid for the Premier League diadem.

-With that strike, the former Arsenal man has now scored for the first time in 38 English elite division games.
-The last time he found the net was on September 1, 2019 as Everton laboured to a 3-2 win over Wolves at Goodison Park.
+With that strike, the former Arsenal man scored for the first time in 38 English elite division games.
+The last time he found the net was on September 1, 2019, when Everton laboured to a 3-2 win over Wolves at Goodison Park.

-The hosts levelled matters through Ruben Neves in the 14th minute.
-Yerry Mina’s failure to clear Pedro Neto’s corner kick allowed Rayan Ait-Nouri to turn the ball back in the danger area, where the Portugal international volleyed past Jordan Pickford from close range.
+The hosts levelled matters through Ruben Neves in the 14th minute - Yerry Mina’s failure to clear Pedro Neto’s corner kick allowed Rayan Ait-Nouri to turn the ball back into the danger area, where the Portugal international volleyed past Jordan Pickford from close range.

 Victory was sealed for the visitors in the 77th minute after Michael Keane powered home a brilliant header thanks to a cross from Andre Gomes.

-Iwobi was in action from start to finish as his club now occupy the fourth position in the log having garnered 32 points from 17 matches – four points adrift of leaders Manchester United.
+Iwobi was in action from start to finish as his club now occupy the fourth position on the log, having garnered 32 points from 17 matches – four points adrift of leaders Manchester United.

 Shortly after the game, the Super Eagle took to social media to revel in his side’s win against Nuno Espirito Santo’s side: “ That three point feeling’s so sweet,” he tweeted.